“Agencies that do not grow will fail,” says Peter Levitan in a recent HubSpot report.

 A common misconception among business owners is that in order to grow, you need to constantly generate new clients.
 But, statistics show that by maximizing customer lifetime value, you can build your agency without spending the bulk of your time chasing prospects.
 Just a 5% increase in customer retention has been shown to boost business profits by as much as 95%.

 Using techniques like cross-selling and upselling, you can convince your current clients to spend more on your services.
-If you’re an SEO agency like Swell Marketing, explain to your customers why they should upgrade from your silver to your platinum package:
+If you’re an SEO agency like Swell Marketing, explains how they uses retargeting to increase signups.

 If you’re a full-service agency, like the Marketeering Group, explain why conversion optimization services and outreach assistance are worth spending additional budget on: